djkier/calculator/readme.md

 ## Features
 - Day Mode: Switch to the day-mode style of the calculator.
+- Time Base: Switches to different mode style depending on the hour of the day.
-- Sub Screen: Features the given number and the operator to be used.
+- Sub Screen:Indicated in the subscreen the given numbers and the operator being used.
-- Time: Features a fully working time.
+- Time: Fully working time.

 ## Acknowledgements
 The layout is inspired by iOS design combining the calculator design of Microsoft Calculator.